Mumfrey/MightyCore/README.md

 If you're looking for a great development board for these DIP-40 microcontrollers, I got you covered!
 I've used the Arduino UNO for years, but felt like some functionality was missing on the board.
 When designing this board I made sure all missing functionality was added.
 [The board can be bought on my Tindie store](https://www.tindie.com/products/MCUdude/dip-40-arduino-compatible-development-board).
 Read more in the hardware section below.
+<br/><br/>
+### About this particular fork
+> Note that **this fork** is purely for the purposes of integrating **the [AVR Bootloader with Wiznet W5100 ethernet support](http://sowerbutts.com/optiboot-w5100/)** made by [William R Sowerbutts](http://sowerbutts.com/) into [MightyCore](https://github.com/mcudude/mightycore) **specifically for the Atmega1284P** so most of the changes here have only been made to support that chip and would need expanding upon in order to work with other chips.
+>
+> If you're not looking for an ethernet-enabled version of optiboot with MightyCore, then you should be looking at [the main repo](https://github.com/mcudude/mightycore) instead.

 # Table of contents